jaredpar/jaredpar.github.io/_posts/2010-02-04-vsvim-update-released-version-0-7-0.md

   * Expanded set of commands supported in all modes
   * The . operator in normal mode
   * Ability for users to change settings.
-Settings supported is baked into VsVim I just haven???t exposed it via command mode or any UI
+Settings supported is baked into VsVim I just haven't exposed it via command mode or any UI
   * Better UI in general.
 Right now I use MessageBox.Show for any UI I need to display other than status bar updates.
 I would like to expand that to include a more configurable UI

 I also expect to release a 0.7.1 version once the Visual Studio RC goes public.
-As part of releasing RC, all Beta2 extensions will be unpublished in the gallery and I???ll need to release an RC compatible version.
+As part of releasing RC, all Beta2 extensions will be unpublished in the gallery and I'll need to release an RC compatible version.
 At that time I will provide a link to the Beta2 binaries for those not upgrading to the RC.

 **The usual caveats and expectations**